kaktos2/Practicals/DP_week5/DP_week5.md

 library(tidyr)
 ```

+## The warpbreaks dataset

-Here is my dataset of interest for this practical.
-I was looking for a
-fun dataset on the web but, I was getting lost in searching.
-Thus, I
+I was looking for a fun dataset on the web but, I was getting lost in
-ended up choosing one of r’s datasets named “warpbreaks”.
+searching.
+Thus, I ended up choosing one of r’s datasets named
+`warpbreaks`.

 First, let’s load it.